usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 3) Partial Sandbox
 4) Full Sandbox

-In order to create a sandbox, the user can navigate to Setup > Data Management > Sandboxes and the user will see following page:
+In order to create a sandbox, login to Production instance and navigate to Setup > Data Management > Sandboxes and the user will see following page:

 <img src="/assets/sandbox.png">